NICMx/FORT-validator/docs/installation.md

 4. [libcurl](https://curl.haxx.se/libcurl/)
 5. [libxml2](http://www.xmlsoft.org/)

-Fort is currently supported in *64-bit* OS.
-A 32-bit OS may face the [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) when handling dates at certificates, and currently there's no work around for this.
+Fort currently supports *64-bit* Operating Systems.
+A 32-bit OS may face the [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) when handling certificate dates, and there's no workaround for this at the moment.

 ## Option 1: Installing the package